KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

-- What is the popular body type of cars?
+#### - Popular body type of cars;

-From the data, SUVs are the most preferred car body type in UAE with over 4,607 used cars.
+From the data, SUVs are the most preferred car body type in UAE with a total number of 4,607 used cars.

 Below is the SQL query used;